azdavis/azdavis.net/src/10k/index.md

 No matter how much one compresses, certain types of large files will always contribute a big amount to a page size.
-For such resources, one should perform an exacting cost-basis analysis to decide whether to keep such resources or ditch them.
+For such resources, one should perform an exacting cost-benefit analysis to decide whether to keep such resources or ditch them.

 For instance, does downloading 100KB of webfont help your site because you're